marcom/FoldRNA.jl/README.md

 # FoldRNA

 This is an experimental implementation of nucleic acid secondary structure prediction and analysis algorithms in Julia.
-Everything is still in a state of flux and not guaranteed to work.

 ## Installation